letsencrypt/acme-spec/draft-barnes-acme.md

 : The string "dns"

 token (required, string):
-: A random value with at least 128 bits of entropy.
+: The value to be used in generation of validation record to be provisioned in DNS.
+This value MUST have at least 128 bits of entropy, in order to prevent an attacker from guessing it.
 It MUST NOT contain any characters outside the URL-safe Base64 alphabet.

 ~~~~~~~~~~
 {
   "type": "dns",
-  "token": "evaGxfADs6pSRb2LAv9IZf17Dt3juxGJ+PCt92wr+oA",
+  "token": "evaGxfADs6pSRb2LAv9IZf17Dt3juxGJ-PCt92wr-oA"
 }
 ~~~~~~~~~~